Cross-Modal Generative Augmentation for Visual Question Answering: Introduction

 \section{Introduction}

-Multimodal machine learning combines multidisciplinary fields including language, vision, and speech processing to address a multitude of tasks \citep{Ngiam2011MultimodalDL, 8269806, Mogadala2019TrendsII, Uppal2020EmergingTO, bisk-etal-2020-experience}.
+Multimodal machine learning is a multidisciplinary field combining language, vision, and speech processing to address a multitude of tasks \cite{Ngiam2011MultimodalDL, 8269806, Mogadala2019TrendsII, Uppal2020EmergingTO, bisk-etal-2020-experience}.
 However, a major bottleneck in multimodal learning is the need for multi-way parallel data, i.e. data with all modalities for all samples.
-For example, Visual Question Answering (VQA) \citep{NIPS2016_9dcb88e0, YangHGDS16, Anderson_2018_CVPR, pythia18arxiv, tan-bansal-2019-lxmert, Su2020VL-BERT:, chen2020uniter, gan2020large} requires learning from parallel data across three different sources -- image, question and answer, a costly process if done at large scale.
+For example, Visual Question Answering (VQA) \cite{NIPS2016_9dcb88e0, YangHGDS16, Anderson_2018_CVPR, pythia18arxiv, tan-bansal-2019-lxmert, Su2020VL-BERT:, chen2020uniter, gan2020large} requires learning from parallel data across three different sources -- image, question and answer, a costly resource if created at large scale.
 In this paper we propose a generative model that leverages the joint distribution of multiple modalities from existing datasets to carry out data augmentation for VQA.

 There are two major challenges for data augmentation.
-First, the augmented data should contain meaningful \textbf{variations} and less repetitions, and second, the \textbf{reliability} of the augmented data should be guaranteed and effectively evaluated.
-The repetitive, insignificant variants or unreliable augmented data might have a negative effect on the downstream tasks.
-Conventional data augmentation approaches apply low level operations, e.g. adding noise or using replacement via heuristics.
+First, the augmented data should contain meaningful \textbf{variations} and less repetition, and second, the \textbf{reliability} of the augmented data should be guaranteed and effectively evaluated.
+The repetitive, insignificant variants or unreliable augmented data could have a negative effect on downstream tasks.
+Conventional data augmentation approaches apply low-level operations, e.g. adding noise or using replacements via heuristics.
 For example, \citet{chen2020counterfactual} and \citet{gokhale-etal-2020-mutant} apply visual and semantic transformations which create additional counterfactual samples to improve the model's sensitivity to trivial noise in VQA.
 This provides enough variations but requires specific design and extensive preprocessing to fit the task domain.